-\textbf{Adaptive gradient methods and SPS.} It is widely observed that careful stepsize selection plays a particularly important role in the convergence of SGD.
-Simple solutions such as constant stepsize needs the knowledge of (often unknown) problem parameters, while polynomially decreasing stepsizes~\citep{nemirovski2009robust} suffer from slow convergence.
-Recently, adaptive stepsize methods that use some optimization statistics (e.g., loss history, gradient history) have become popular for deep learning applications.
-Such methods, including Adam \citep{kingma2014adam} and AdaGrad \citep{duchi2011adaptive}, work well in practice, but they still contain problem-dependent hyperparameters, and their convergence depends on unrealistic assumptions \citep{duchi2011adaptive}.
-Another adaptive method with sound theoretical guarantees is the Polyak stepsize \citep{polyak1987introduction}, which has been recently extended to the stochastic setting by \citet{loizou2021stochastic}, where SGD with the stochastic Polyak stepsize (SPS) has been proposed and analyzed for the first time.
-Extensions of the original SPS have already been proposed for solving structured non-convex problems \cite{gower2021sgd} and in the update rule of stochastic mirror descent \cite{d2021stochastic}.
-Further follow-up works have come up with various ways to overcome the limitations of vanilla SPS, such as when optimal stochastic loss values are not known \cite{orvieto2022dynamics, gower2022cutting}, or when the interpolation condition does not hold \cite{orvieto2022dynamics, gower2021stochastic}, as well as a proximal variant for tackling regularization terms \cite{schaipp2023stochastic}.
+\textbf{Adaptive gradient methods and SPS.} Recently, adaptive stepsize methods that use some optimization statistics have become popular for deep learning applications.
+Such methods, including Adam \citep{kingma2014adam} and AdaGrad \citep{duchi2011adaptive}, work well in practice, but their convergence guarantees depend sometimes on unrealistic assumptions \citep{duchi2011adaptive}.
+An adaptive method with sound theoretical guarantees is the Polyak stepsize \citep{polyak1987introduction}, which has been recently extended to the stochastic setting by \citet{loizou2021stochastic} and termed stochastic Polyak stepsize (SPS).
+Extensions of SPS have been proposed for solving structured non-convex problems \citep{gower2021sgd} and in the update rule of stochastic mirror descent \citep{d2021stochastic}.
+Further follow-up works have come up with various ways to overcome the limitations of vanilla SPS, such as when optimal stochastic loss values are not known \citep{orvieto2022dynamics, gower2022cutting}, or when the interpolation condition does not hold \citep{orvieto2022dynamics, gower2021stochastic}, as well as a proximal variant for tackling regularization terms \citep{schaipp2023stochastic}.